About Stirling & Son

 Named after his wife (who sadly died during the project) the Salmon Boat was constructed in his garage from spruce planking on steamed oak frames and fastened with copper and bronze.
 On completion the lines plan was sent to the National Maritime Museum, Greenwich to join their collection as an example of these local boats.

-May 2019: Integrity in the Arctic: Stirling & Son's yacht, Integrity, is on the first of her three Arctic voyages this summer.
+NEWS - May 2019: Stirling & Son's yacht, Integrity, is on the first of her three Arctic voyages this summer.
 You can follow her progress from Iceland to Jan Mayen on http://integrityexpeditions.com